 Next, define the trace period and time, and select the responsible departments.

-Note: The trace period may not exceed 90 days.
-If a trace activity must extend beyond 90 days, a separate trace may be entered to cover the additional period.
+Note: The trace period cannot exceed 90 days.
+If a trace activity must extend beyond 90 days, a separate trace can be entered to cover the additional period.

 Trace Time.
 Enter the time when the trace action is to be taken.
-You may change the default (the current system time) by over-typing.
+You can change the default (the current system time) by over-typing.

 Note: Trace messages are predefined and associated with departments in Trace Texts Configuration (System Configuration>Reservations>Codes>Trace Texts).

-You may edit the predefined message, and/or add other information in this field.
-For example, you may wish to give specific details or directions on how the trace should be resolved.
-This field may not be left empty.
+You can edit the predefined message, and/or add other information in this field.
+For example, you may want to give specific details or directions on how the trace should be resolved.
+This field cannot be left empty.

 Select the Save button to attach the trace to the reservation selected in the upper grid.
-You may continue attaching additional traces to the reservation, or you may select another reservation and attach new traces to it.
+You can continue attaching additional traces to the reservation, or you can select another reservation and attach new traces to it.
 When you are done, select OK to save and close this screen.
 Or select Close to exit this screen without saving any unsaved traces.

-This screen lists the reservations to which you may attach traces.
+This screen lists the reservations to which you can attach traces.
 By default, only reservations having a Checked In status are displayed.
 Use the search criteria to refine your search.